Acne Tips That Work

 bacteria and using products with too much oil.

-their adult lives.
+during their adult lives.

 Men suffer more from acne than women.
 The reason is that acne